Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Fan of the Underdog: The only person to thank Saitama for defeating the Sea King (granted, one of the few who knew he was only pretending to be a fraud).

 - Foil: To Saitama.
-Saitama has the strength of a demi-god; Mumen Rider is just an ordinary guy who rides a bike.
+Saitama has the strength of a demi-god (or maybe even a full god); Mumen Rider is just an ordinary guy who rides a bike.
 Saitama receives almost zero respect from the Association and the world at large; Mumen Rider is loved and seen as an inspiration.
 Saitama is a "hero for fun", while Mumen Rider is an Ideal Hero who fights For Great Justice.
 Saitama is bored and often isolated as a result of his abilities; Mumen has drive to spare and regularly engages with all different kinds of people partly thanks to his abilities.
 Both look up to the other, but Mumen would likely turn Saitama's power level down in an instant, if offered it.
 The opposite may not be the case.

 - For Great Justice: His sub-title is "The Cyclist for Justice", most of his attacks incorporate justice in the names, and he even named his bike "Justice".